 Distinguished teams of super-specialists and fully trained support staff at BRAINS use state-of-the art technologies and procedures in the diagnosis, treatment and management of neurological disorders.
 The equipment and procedures available at this centre of advanced neuro-care are the best and the latest in the business of brain and spine repair.
 Here are some of them…

-For such a scan, you’ll would have to lie on a narrow table that slides into a small chamber.
+For a CT scan, you’ll would have to lie on a narrow table that slides into a small chamber.
 X-rays pass through your brain from various angles, and a computer uses this information to create cross-sectional images (slices) of your brain.
 It’s currently used chiefly to rule out tumours, strokes and head injuries.

 Uses radio waves and a strong magnetic field to produce detailed images of your brain.
 You lie on a narrow table that slides into a tube-shaped MRI machine, which makes loud banging noises while it produces images.
 MRIs are currently used primarily to rule out other conditions that may account for cognitive symptoms.